CLAMP: Crowdsourcing a LArge-scale in-the-wild haptic dataset with an open-source device for Multimodal robot Perception: The CLAMP Dataset

 \section{The CLAMP Dataset}

 The \textbf{CLAMP dataset} is the largest open-source multimodal haptic dataset to date.
-The CLAMP dataset consists of 5357 object instances, 25.1k object touches, and 12.3M individual data samples.
-We gathered this data from 16 CLAMP devices used by 41 people.
+The dataset consists of 5357 object instances, 25.1k object touches, and 12.3M individual data samples.
+We gathered this data from 16 CLAMP devices {deployed to 41 users}.

 \textbf{Data collection process.} {Each user is given a short tutorial and a manual on how to use the device.
-The GUI guides users through three steps of data collection for an object: capturing an image of an object, recording a spoken annotation and collecting haptic data by grasping the object during each trial, for five trials.
+The GUI guides users through three steps of data collection for an object: capturing an image of the object, recording a spoken annotation, and collecting haptic data by grasping the object {for up to 10 seconds per trial}, for five trials.
 The GUI then returns to the start screen.
 At the end of the deployment, the device is returned for maintenance and data backup.}

-\textbf{Data Post-Processing and Featurization.} {We collect data from six haptic sensors during each trial: active and passive thermal sensors, a force sensor, a contact microphone, and two IMUs.
-After synchronizing all sensor streams, we apply smoothing filters and extract features for model input.
-For the thermal sensors, the force sensor, and the contact microphone, we use the smoothed readings directly.
-For the IMU data, we compute the angular velocity of the end-effector IMU relative to the IMU in the gripper body.
-This results in five primary features.} {We create four additional features: differences in active thermal, passive thermal, and force readings between consecutive timesteps, and an impedance feature.
-We create the impedance feature by dividing the force difference feature by angular velocity at each timestep.
-This ratio reliably indicates contact and shows distinct responses for contact with rigid and compliant objects.} We synchronize contacts for each finger by detecting contact onset and loss for the left and right fingers separately.
-We elaborate on the rule-based approach used to classify contact for each finger, in the appendix.
+\textbf{Data post-processing and featurization.} {We collect data from six haptic sensors during each trial: active and passive thermal sensors, a force sensor, a contact microphone, and two IMUs.
+After synchronizing all sensor data streams, we apply smoothing filters and extract features {from each sensor, resulting in a total of nine features.
+Refer to Appendix \ref{appendix:data_processing} for more details.} We synchronize contacts for each {suction cup} by detecting contact onset and loss for the left and right cups separately.
+We elaborate on the rule-based approach used to {detect contact onset and release for each cup}, in Appendix \ref{appendix:synchronizing_contact}.
 Finally, we pad the features to ensure all features are of the same length.